discretize/discretize-guides/fractals/snowblind/index.md

 Every 25%, the Elemental Source casts _Wind Gust_ (icy projectiles) which makes the bonfires loose health.
 If a bonfire goes down, you will need to throw firewood into it and light it up again using your special action key.

 With reflects and high DPS you can simply burst the boss before any bonfire expires.
+Note that the Elemental Source is a structure so no potion will work on it.
 </Column>

 <Column>